F32T8 - 4100 Kelvin - T8 Linear Fluorescent Tubes

 Upgrading to 800 Series T8 Fluorescent Tubes

 Most T8 lamps can simply be upgraded to a more efficient 800 series lamp without any fixture changes.
 Upgrading should be relatively easy and will end with more energy efficient lamps or improvements in color rendering.
-For example, upgrading from this discontinued 700 series lamp to this 800 series lamp will improve color rendering from 75 to 83 CRI.
 Since rare-earth metals are difficult to extract and refine - exceptionally high purity is required - the price of the 800 series lamp may be slightly higher, but the increase in CRI can be well worth the added cost.